 China's party congress promises continuity, not change

-Motorists wearing face masks ride their electric-powered scooters on a street during the opening ceremony of the 20th National Congress of China's ruling Communist Party in Beijing, Sunday, Oct.
+China's President Xi Jinping, center, sits after giving a speech during the opening ceremony of the 20th National Congress of China's ruling Communist Party in Beijing, Sunday, Oct.
 16, 2022.
 The overarching theme emerging from China's ongoing Communist Party congress is one of continuity, not change.
-The weeklong meeting is expected to reappoint Xi Jinping as leader, reaffirm a commitment to his policies for the next five years and possibly elevate his status even further as one of the most powerful leaders in China's modern history.
-(AP Photo/Andy Wong)
+The weeklong meeting is expected to reappoint Xi as leader, reaffirm a commitment to his policies for the next five years and possibly elevate his status even further as one of the most powerful leaders in China's modern history.
+(AP Photo/Mark Schiefelbein)

 Share: